Leonif/RouteMaster/README.md

 5. Need to support iOS 9 and 10.
 6. App need be run on iPhone only
 7. Rest of implementation as you wish

+Implementation:
+1. Two targets were created in order to use two approach of address searching:
+  - CLPlacemark and
+  - Apple autocomplete
+2. Cocoapods has external library with alert controler in case user refused access geolocation